Preventive Street Maintenance Program

 - Asphalt overlays on 12 streets.
 An asphalt overlay consists of applying a 2 to 3 inch layer of hot mix asphalt on the street to level and waterproof the roadway.

 - Asphalt slurry seal or microsurfacing treatment applied to 14 streets.
 Slurry seal and microsurfacing are mixtures of oil and crushed rock.
 When the mixture is applied it bonds to the pavement, sealing the street and increasing skid resistance.
+IN PROGRESS

 - Partial concrete pavement replacement on 9 streets.
 This technique involves replacing bad areas of concrete pavement.
 The size of the area replaced can range from a few square feet to a few panels.